Oneflow-Inc/vision/MODEL_SUMMARY.md

-## Model Summaries
+## Model Summary
 The model architectures included come from a wide variety of sources:
-- papers
+- Papers
-- original implementation
+- Original implementation

 Most included models have pretrained weights from:
-- original resources
+- Original resources
-- trained from scratch using OneFlow
+- Trained from scratch using OneFlow

 ## Included Model
 - [AlexNet](flowvision/models/alexnet.py)